x123/kdy-iss/docs/skipper-approval-training.md

 6. Competency in reefing and heaving to.
 7. Use of compass and compass steering.
-8. Practical understanding of KDY safety procedures, collision regulations (IRPCS), and Sail Safety guidance.
+8. Practical understanding of KDY safety procedures, collision regulations (COLREGS), including a mastery of give way & stand on vessels (power, sail, other categories and rules in the collision regulations), and Sail Safety guidance.
 9. Successful man overboard (MOB) manoeuvre and recovery drill (SPHERES).
 10. Anchoring and securing the boat at sea.
 11. Picking up a mooring and stopping at buoys.
-12. Mastery of give way & stand on vessels (power, sail, other categories and rules in the collision regulations)
-13. Familiar with safety bag contents.
+12. Familiar with safety bag contents.
-14. Knowledge of sailing rules for use of KDY club boats, including log books, booking system use, and incident reporting.
+13. Knowledge of sailing rules for use of KDY club boats, including log books, booking system use, and incident reporting.
-15. Knowledge of hypothermia, secondary drowning, CPR, concussion, and shock.
+14. Knowledge of hypothermia, secondary drowning, CPR, concussion, and shock.

 Students should be able to do the following maintenance tasks: